 Consistent with other master plans, intersection performance within the plan area was also evaluated for the future.
-The intersection performance for the future was evaluated for a "no build" land use scenario reflecting existing zoning as well as a land use scenario reflecting the zoning recommendations proposed in the Working Draft of the Sector Plan.
-This scenario also did not modify any of the traffic operations at the signals.
+The intersection performance for the future was evaluated for a "no build" land use scenario reflecting existing zoning as well as two land use scenarios reflecting the zoning recommendations proposed in the Working Draft of the Sector Plan; the Build out Plan Vision and Build out Zoning Envelope.
+These scenarios also did not modify any of the traffic operations at the signals.
 The future conditions land use assumptions that were analyzed included existing development, pipeline development and development anticipated based on the plan's land use and zoning recommendations.